-Even so, your employer has a duty to keep you and your coworkers safe from foreseeable harm.
+Even so, your employer has a duty to keep you and your co-workers safe from foreseeable harm.
 If you were injured in an accident while working at a construction site, you may be entitled to workers’ compensation regardless of who caused it.
-You may also be entitled to recover damages via a third-party lawsuit.
+You may also be entitled to recover damages through a third-party lawsuit.

-The Levy Law Offices helps you get benefits as quickly as possible, advocating on your behalf so you get full compensation.
-And if you are eligible to file a lawsuit, we will help you prove the value of your case and get damages.
+The work injury attorneys at Levy Law Offices can help you get benefits as quickly as possible, advocating on your behalf so you get full compensation.
+If you are eligible to file a lawsuit, we will help you prove the value of your case and get damages.
 Get started now.
+Se habla español.

-Construction workplace injuries may be attributable to a number of factors.
-Some of the most common types of construction accidents and injuries include:
+Construction workplace injuries may be attributable to many factors.
+Common types of construction accidents and injuries include:

 - Falling objects: Building new structures and roads always requires moving materials from place to place.
-If heavy materials such as rock, brick, or even tools fall on you, even if you are wearing a hardhat, it can cause serious skull injuries, brain trauma, or spinal injuries.
+If heavy materials such as rock, brick or tools fall on you, even if you are wearing a hard hat, you can suffer serious skull injuries, brain trauma or spinal injuries.

 - Machinery accidents: Construction requires the use of heavy machinery.
-Cranes, forklifts, even nail guns pose a threat to safety when mishandled or defective.
+Cranes, forklifts and nail guns pose a threat to safety when mishandled or defective.

-- Hazardous materials: Explosions, chemicals spills, electric shock, and even toxic fumes can be present at construction sites.
-Serious injury can result from such hazardous materials accidents.
-These include burns, severe illness, paralysis, or even death.
+- Hazardous materials: Explosions, chemicals spills, electric shock and toxic fumes are among the hazards that can cause serious injury at construction sites.
+These include burns, severe illness, paralysis and fatal injuries.

 - Inclement weather: If a construction site is outdoors, stormy weather can increase the risk of injury both from lightning and moving water.
 Additionally, extreme temperatures can result in heat stroke or frostbite.

-- Wrongful death: Any of the dangers associated with constructions sites could lead to the death of a worker in the event of a serious accident.
+- Wrongful death: Any of the dangers associated with construction sites could lead to the death of a worker in a serious accident.

-In Ohio, you have a limited time window to file for workers’ compensation.
-You have two years to file your claim.
-But we recommend getting started much sooner than that so you get the compensation you need.
+In Ohio, you have two years to file for workers’ compensation, but we recommend getting started much sooner than that so you get the compensation you need.

 Filing Third-Party Claims